Pets

 Lotilaner

-Homeopathic remedies like Sulphur 200 and Psorinum 200 reduced symptom severity but did not provide a complete cure.
-An herbal spray with extracts of Cedrus deodara, Azadirachta indica, and Embelia ribes resulted in negative skin scrapings after six weeks, but the quality of the studies was poor.
+Other agents have also been tested.
+Lufenuron, a chitin synthesis inhibitor, did not yield improvements when used for 2–3 months.
+A topical 12.5% deltamethrin preparation demonstrated efficacy, but it required prolonged prevention of licking by the cats.
+Homeopathic remedies Sulphur 200 and Psorinum 200 reduced symptom severity but did not achieve a complete cure.
+A herbal spray containing extracts of Cedrus deodara, Azadirachta indica, and Embelia ribes resulted in negative skin scrapings after six weeks, although the quality of the studies was low.
+Clozantel, an anthelmintic from the salicylanilide group, was administered subcutaneously, but remission was observed in only 6 out of 9 animals after six injections.

-Prognosis and Outlook
+Prognosis and Future Perspectives

 Published: